+3. Supportive Housing.

-- Supportive Housing Serving Homeless or Veterans(3).
-An applicantapplication can secrebe scored points in only one section in this category, a or b. - a.
-For general occupancy projects only: serving homeless or Veterans(1): Each and every household must be homeless or at imminent risk of homelessness immediately prior to tenancy or include a veteran, have unstable housing, and be identified as needing services to maintain housing.
+An application can be scored points in only one section in this category, a or b.

+a.
+For general occupancy projects only serving homeless or Veterans(1): Each and every household must be homeless or at imminent risk of homelessness immediately prior to tenancy or include a veteran, have unstable housing, and be identified as needing services to maintain housing.
 Certification of homeless or veteran status and housing instability must be obtained from the household.
 See Appendix J for sample.
 Eligible projects may be either transitional or permanent supportive housing and may use the single room occupancy (SRO) model.
-Service coordination may be provided by the management company but supportive services must be made available for residents through a third party provider, unless the sponsor can provide documentation showing that they have the expertise within their organization to perform such services must include at a minimum: - An initial assessment of each resident's housing stabilization needs prior to or within one week of move-in and a written service plan developed to address each need. - Regular case management, including ongoing assessments of residents' housing stability and the efficacy of the services being coordinated or provided in meeting the needs identified in their service plan. - Onsite services targeted to housing stabilization.
-Participation in services may be encouraged, but must be optional for residents.
+Service coordination may be provided by the management company but supportive services must be made available for residents through a third party provider, unless the sponsor can provide documentation showing that they have the expertise within their organization to perform such services and that they are an existing supportive services provider.
+Supportive services must include at a minimum: